uXTrebla/Powershell/README.md

 # License & Copyright

-This open source release is licensed under the CC0 license.
+This open source release is licensed under the [MIT license]([url](https://github.com/uXTrebla/Powershell/blob/main/LICENSE)).
 All trademarks are the property of their respective owners.